 Through the Eyes of A Person With Dementia educational video series.

-Please save the date for the 2021 Wisconsin State Conference, May 2-3 at the Kalahari Resort in the Wisconsin Dells.
-Sponsored annually by the Alzheimer's Association Wisconsin Chapter Network, this two day conference attracts nearly 800 professional and family care providers.
+Please save the date for the 2021 Wisconsin Virtual State Conference, June 9th and 10th.
+Sponsored annually by the Alzheimer's Association Wisconsin Chapter Network, this virtual conference attracts nearly 800 professional and family care providers.
 The audience includes nurses, CNAs, social workers therapists, adult day care staff, administrators, physicians, home health care providers family caregivers and persons with dementia.

 2020 State Conference Presentations